artano-io/artano/README.md

 **Funding Stage 1, Q2-Q3 2021:**

-  Gather data on user experience from artists and buyers in the NFT space.
+  - Gather data on user experience from artists and buyers in the NFT space.
-  Create storyboards for the different actors in the system.
+  - Create storyboards for the different actors in the system.
-  Design the solution architecture.
+  - Design the solution architecture.
 Security and scalability of the solution are playing a major role as well as the modularity of it.
-  Preference here is to build the solution on the basis of microservices to create isolation and separation of concerns, achieve modularity and scalability and reduce downtime of the platform in case of maintenance and software updates.
+  - Preference here is to build the solution on the basis of microservices to create isolation and separation of concerns, achieve modularity and scalability and reduce downtime of the platform in case of maintenance and software updates.
-  Setup of different environments and automatic pipelines (devops).
+  - Setup of different environments and automatic pipelines (devops).
-   Start working on an MVP.
-The majority of the work has to be done on the marketplace for NFT’s Smart contracts are just a small part but an important part of the total solution.
+  - Start working on an MVP.
+The majority of the work has to be done on the marketplace for NFT’s
+  - Smart contracts are just a small part but an important part of the total solution.
 We will use the Plutus Playground in the MVP phase to build them.
-  Once NFT functionality is released by Cardano on Mainnet>>>
+  - Once NFT functionality is released by Cardano on Mainnet>>>
     - We will proof that the solution works and showcase the first transactions done by artists from various backgrounds.
-    - Next we will apply for funding, incubators, accelerators EU-based funds (usually 50-100k for 5-10% equity) In case NFT functionality is not released on he Mainnet >>>
+    - Next we will apply for funding, incubators, accelerators EU-based funds (usually 50-100k for 5-10% equity)
-    - Work on the Dapp in our test environment, prepare everything to be released as soon as NFTs are deployed to production.
-Go to Stage 2 if not ready by Q3.
-  All art is stored on our server at this stage.
+  - All art is stored on our server at this stage.

 **Funding Stage 2, Q3 2021 - Q2 2022:**

-  Apply for funding on Fund5/Fund6 and other fundings, accelerators Apply for regulatory bodies in the EU to allow us to host financial transactions that conform to legislation.
+  - Apply for funding on Fund5/Fund6 and other fundings, accelerators
+  - Apply for regulatory bodies in the EU to allow us to host financial transactions that conform to legislation.
 Payments (in fiat or cryptocurrencies) and measures like KYC and Anti-money laundering should be an integral part of the solution to be compliant with legislation.
 Here we will be dependent on third party service providers.
 We will need to find the right partners to collaborate with to keep the costs of the platform acceptable.
 Costs for these services can be substantial and our business model has to cater for this.
 Estimated costs for these services are ≅ 200k and can become a magnitude of this depending on the volumes of NFTs being traded
-  Support of hardware wallets to store NFTs safely Find a cloud service provider where we can safely store (preferably not at organizations with a lot of power to switch us off)
+  - Support of hardware wallets to store NFTs safely
+  - Find a cloud service provider where we can safely store (preferably not at organizations with a lot of power to switch us off)
-  Start working on an algorithm that will prioritize art based on popularity, but also add randomizers that display less known artists’ work.
+  - Start working on an algorithm that will prioritize art based on popularity, but also add randomizers that display less known artists’ work.

 **Stage 3 Q3 2022:**

-  Add a pro user subscription model (only if costs and salaries aren’t covered by fees) Work on sustainable business model where we are independent from investors, we cover costs though transaction fees and different levels of user accounts (ex. pro users)
+  - Add a pro user subscription model (only if costs and salaries aren’t covered by fees)
+  - Work on sustainable business model where we are independent from investors, we cover costs though transaction fees and different levels of user accounts (ex. pro users)
-  Refine the front end to potentially host other types of NFT’s Determine which NFT art is seen (example, the one with most likes/views/recommendations).
+  - Refine the front end to potentially host other types of NFT’s
+  - Determine which NFT art is seen (example, the one with most likes/views/recommendations).
-  Take 30% of the NFT market :)
+  - Take 30% of the NFT market :)

 # To Conclude...

 There is already evidence of how NFTs have helped drive user adoption, just look at the craze that came about from the Ethereum based CryptoKitties game that rocketed to popularity in late 2017, this project raised huge awareness of the concept of non-fungible tokens.
 This would be an opportunity for Cardano to do the same but better as the infrastructure to handle such volumes of transactions has already been thought about within the development of Cardano.